$ ~/cicdcalculator

 Why are macOS runners so expensive?>

 Apple licensing forces all macOS hosting to use real Mac hardware, which is far more expensive than commodity Linux servers.
-GitHub charges $0.08 per minute for macOS 3-core runners, ten times the Linux rate.
-A typical iOS pipeline that builds and tests in 20 minutes costs $1.60 per run before the platform fee.
+GitHub charges $0.062 per minute for macOS runners, roughly ten times the Linux rate.
+A typical iOS pipeline that builds and tests in 20 minutes costs $1.24 per run.
 Teams shipping iOS apps usually self-host a Mac mini to escape these costs.

 How do I see my current GitHub Actions spend?>

 Open your organization's billing page at github.com/organizations/{org}/billing/summary.
 The Actions section shows minutes used by OS, current month spend, and the spending limit.
-Set a hard spending limit to avoid surprise bills, and enable per-job billing alerts at 50%, 80%, and 100% of budget.
+Set a hard spending limit to avoid surprise bills, and configure budget threshold alerts so you are emailed before the budget is exhausted.

 Are self-hosted runners really free?>

 GitHub Actions doesn't charge you to register or run self-hosted runners.
 You pay only for the underlying compute (your AWS or GCP bill, or your Mac mini in a closet).
-For teams running more than 50,000 build minutes per month on Linux, self-hosted runners typically pay back the engineering setup time within three months.
+For teams running more than 80,000 build minutes per month on Linux (a higher bar since the January 2026 rate cut), self-hosted runners typically pay back the engineering setup time within a few months.

 Does Actions storage cost extra?>